 My initial thought was to verify the precision, but when I opened the properties box in the model first diagram designer, the scale and precision dropdowns only had the option "None."

-How do I get EF to save my decimals?
-Is it a precision issue?
-If so, how do I set the precision in this case?
+How do I make EF save my decimal points?
+Is there a precision problem?
+In that scenario, how can I set the precision?

 Okay, I feel a little foolish for not noticing this sooner, but there is an easy cure.

 Precision and scale are both drop-down menus in the properties box for the column in the edmx designer, but you can still enter in the fields.
 I simply entered 2 for the scale and pushed enter, and it worked.

 I'm not sure why they set it up as a drop-down menu if they don't provide you any pre-defined values and demand that you fill it in.